goc9000/baon/README.rst

 Usage Overview
 ..............

-The user's main input into the renaming process is a set of `rewrite rules` somewhat similar to those used in ANTLR_.
+The user's main input into the renaming process is a set of `renaming rules`.
 Rules generally take the form:

-    `match-specification` ``->`` `rewrite-specification`
+    `pattern-1` `action-1` `pattern-2` `action-2` ... `pattern-N` `action-N`

-and bear the following basic semantics: if a filename matches `match-specification`, it will be transformed according to `rewrite-specification`.
+and bear the following basic semantics: if a file's name can be split into components that simultaneously match `pattern-1`, `pattern-2`, ... `pattern-N` respectively, the file will be renamed by applying the corresponding actions to each of those components so as to obtain the new filename.
+For instance, the rule:

-Every file in the current rename session will be walked through all rules specified by the user.
-Whenever a rule matches, the filename will be changed accordingly and, unless otherwise specified, processing will continue with the next rule (which will now match against the changed filename).
+    ``%d->%02d ' - '->'. ' ..->title``

+will rename a file like "``3 - kaiser waltz.mp3``" to "``03.
+Kaiser Waltz.mp3``".
+The ``%d`` matches against the number track number and the corresponding transformation implies rendering the number in two digit format with leading zeroes.
+The ``' - '`` specifier matches against that exact character sequence, which will then be replaced by the exact text ``'. '``.
+Finally, the ``..`` specifier matches against the rest of the filename, which will then be passed through the transformation ``title`` that renders the matched text in title caps.
+Note that the extension is not processed by default.

+Unless otherwise specified, a file will be be passed through every rule in the set and transformed every time a rule matches.

 Once all filenames have been processed, the user will review the complete set of transformations and confirm or deny the committal of the new filenames to